Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Abstract

 \section{Abstract}

 Strain correlation functions in two-dimensional isotropic elastic bodies are shown both theoretically (using the general structure of isotropic tensor fields) and numerically (using a glass-forming model system) to depend on the coordinates of the field variable (position vector $\rvec$ in real space or wavevector $\qvec$ in reciprocal space) and thus on the direction of the field vector and the orientation of the coordinate system.
-Since the fluctuations of the longitudinal and transverse components of the strain field in reciprocal space are known in the long-wavelength limit from the equipartition theorem, all correlation functions are imposed and no additional physical assumptions are needed.
+Since the fluctuations of the longitudinal and transverse components of the strain field in reciprocal space are known in the long-wavelength limit from the equipartition theorem, all components of the correlation function tensor field are imposed and no additional physical assumptions are needed.
+An observed dependence on the field vector direction thus cannot be used as an indication for anisotropy or for a plastic rearrangement.
+This dependence is different for the associated strain response field containing also information on the localized stress perturbation.